charmbracelet/harmonica/README.md

 * **Time Delta:** the time step to operate on.
 Game engines typically provide a way to determine the time delta, however if that's not available you can simply set the framerate with the included `FPS(int)` utility function.
-Make the framerate you set here matches your actual framerate.
+Make sure the framerate you set here matches your actual framerate.
 * **Angular Velocity:** this translates roughly to the speed.
 Higher values are faster.
 * **Damping Ratio:** the springiness of the animation, generally between `0`